Montebello Bus Lines: History

 Montebello Bus Lines began on 28 July 1931, with a small lot on the corner of Greenwood Avenue and Olympic Boulevard, where the four buses the agency operated were housed.
 The conception of Montebello Bus Lines came after several other transport services had served the area.

 Two years after the City of Montebello was incorporated in 1920, the City launched its first attempt at operating a municipal bus route.
 But the City then decided to sell its bus operation to the Motor Transport Company in 1928.

 Three years later, in 1931, the City purchased the route back from the Motor Transport Company, and Montebello Bus Lines was born.
 In the agency's early days, passengers paid a nickel to ride the bus and bus operators earned $120 per month.

 Montebello Bus Lines has grown to be the third largest municipal transport agency in Los Angeles County, operating seven local routes, an express route, a semi-fixed-route feeder service and a Dial-a-Ride service.
 Montebello Bus Lines serves 15 communities, providing transport to 8 million passengers on an annual basis.

 As of September 2013, Montebello Bus Lines has 7 compressed natural gas (CNG) buses, 44 hybrid buses and plans to replace its 15 remaining diesel fuel buses with CNG in next few years.
-It also owns a CNG fuelling station to service the fleet.
+It also owns a CNG fueling station to service the fleet.

-The American Public Transportation Association (APTA) has recognised Montebello Bus Line's service.
+The American Public Transportation Association (APTA) has recognized Montebello Bus Line's service.
 Montebello Bus Lines is the recipient of APTA's Outstanding Transport System Award and APTA's top Silver Safety Award in 1999, as well as the Achievement Award in 1997, 1998, 2000 and 2002.

 Service area

-Within its service area of approximately 67 square kilometres, Montebello Bus Lines serving the communities of:
+Within its service area of approximately 67 square kilometers, Montebello Bus Lines serving the communities of: